smithery-ai/create-smithery/README.md

 2. Run `bun install` to install dependencies
 3. Run `bun run build` to build the project
 4. To test your local changes, run `bun run start`
+5. To run the test suite, run `bun run test`